 - Click the “Verify” button in the email.

 You can now get started with Google My Business.
 Make sure to add as much information, photos, and videos as you can.
 Also make sure you include a business profile photo, the area you serve, your hours, attributes (outdoor seating, open late, delivery), the day and year you opened, and a public phone number and website URL.
 Ready to take the next step in Googlability?
-Then this free guide is just for you.
+Click on the banner below for a copy of the local search SEO checklist.